 - The person or persons claiming exemption must be 65 years or older on December 31 of the year immediately preceding the taxable year.

 - The dwelling on the property for which exemption is claimed must be occupied as the sole dwelling of the person or persons claiming exemption.
 Persons residing in hospitals, nursing homes, convalescent homes or other facilities for extended periods of time may be exempt so long as such real estate is not used by others or leased to for consideration.
-The exemption applies to the dwelling and five acres on which it is situated.
+The exemption applies to the dwelling and up to five acres on which it is situated.

 - The gross combined income of the owner during the year immediately preceding the taxable year shall be determined by the Commissioner of the Revenue to be an amount not to exceed $58,000.
 Gross combined income shall include all income from all sources of the owner and spouse and income of each relative living in the dwelling for which exemption is claimed, first $10,000 of relative being exempt.
-The income of a relative living with the applicant may be excluded if 1) the applicant qualified for tax relief prior to the time when the relative began living with the applicant and 2) there can be shown clear and convincing evidence that having such relative live with and provide care for the applicant is the only alternative to permanently residing in a hospital, nursing home, or other similar facility.
+The income of a relative or caregiver living with the applicant may be excluded if 1) the applicant qualified for tax relief prior to the time when the relative or caregiver began living with the applicant and 2) there can be shown clear and convincing evidence that having such relative or caregiver live with and provide care for the applicant is the only alternative to permanently residing in a hospital, nursing home, or other similar facility.

 - The total combined net financial worth of the owner as of December 31 of the year immediately preceding the taxable year shall be determined by the Commissioner of the Revenue to be an amount not to exceed $440,000.
-Total net financial worth shall include all assets, including equitable interest, of the owner of the dwelling for which exemption is claimed, and shall exclude the fair market value of the dwelling and the land, not exceeding one acre, upon which the dwelling is situated.
+Total net financial worth shall include all assets, including equitable interest, of the owner of the dwelling for which exemption is claimed, and shall exclude the fair market value of the dwelling and the land, not exceeding five acres, upon which the dwelling is situated.

 - From January 1 to June 30 of the taxable year, the new applicant claiming an exemption must file a Real Estate Tax Exemption application with the Commissioner of the Revenue, Fauquier County, Warrenton, Virginia.
 Annually, thereafter, for a period of two years a certification is required if there are no changes that would exceed the limits for income and financial worth.
 This certification would become due on March 5 of the taxable year.
 On the third anniversary an application would be required.